 - Genus: Spirogyra

-The peculiar characteristics of spirogyra (colonial algae) involves the plant body and the cell structure.
+The peculiar characteristics of spirogyra (colonial algae) involve the plant body and the cell structure.

-Darves (1965) study with the help of electron microscope reveals the presence of photosynthetic bands in chloroplast each with 4 to 12 thylakoids, numerous pyrenoids en-sheathed in starch, nucleus with complex nucleolus, Golgi bodies, mitochondria and endoplasmic reticulum.
+Darves’s (1965) study with the help of an electron microscope reveals the presence of photosynthetic bands in chloroplast each with 4 to 12 thylakoids.

-The microscopic view of spirogyra is as follow:
+The microscopic view of spirogyra is as follows: